w3f/polkadot-wiki/docs/learn/learn-account-balances.md

 ![locks-example-2](../assets/locks-example-2.png)

-After 224 days, all 80 DOT (- ED) will be free and transferrable.
+After 224 days, all 80 DOT (- ED) will be free and transferable.

 ### Edge Case for Locks